secretstartups/handbook/business-technology/enterprise-applications/integrations/how-we-work/index.html.md

 **Note:** We don't always have spare Project Management or BSA resources to devote to your project so we may ask for you to assist us in owning in these activities.

 #### 3. Milestone Process
-We run 1 month long milestones (sprints) which align with the calendar months (they vary by month length).
+We run 1 month long milestones (sprints) which start on the first Tuesday of the month.
 Our milestone calendar follows a repeating pattern of predictably scheduled rituals:

 * Milestone planning session(s) in the week leading up to a new milestone
 * Milestone kickoff